Chapter 15.30

 a.
 Assurance that the flood-carrying capacity within the altered or relocated portion of any watercourse is maintained.

 B. Application for a Development Permit.
-Application for a development permit shall be made on forms furnished by the planning department and may include but not be limited to plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials and drainage facilities; and the location of the foregoing.
+Application for a development permit shall be made on forms furnished by the community development department and may include but not be limited to plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials and drainage facilities; and the location of the foregoing.
 Specifically, the following information is required:

 1. Elevation, in relation to mean sea level, of the lowest floor (including basement) of all structures;